-Agriculture & greenhouse gases
+Agriculture and greenhouse gases

 Farming creates methane and nitrous oxide gases.
 These gases account for around half of New Zealand's total greenhouse gas emissions.
 MPI puts a lot of work into researching ways to reduce these emissions.